-The DuPont Cavalcade of America’s inspiring stories of American values often featured editors who advised presidents of the United States — Anne Royall helping Andrew Jackson take on the bankers, Horace Greeley counseling Lincoln on what to do with Jefferson Davis, William Allen White lunching at the White House.
+The DuPont Cavalcade of America‘s inspiring — or propaganda — stories of American values often featured editors who advised presidents of the United States.
+It showed Anne Royall helping Andrew Jackson take on the bankers, Horace Greeley counseling Lincoln on what to do with Jefferson Davis, William Allen White lunching at the White House.
 Other stories showed the political power of the press to mold public opinion: Nast’s editorial cartoons bringing down Boss Tweed, Pulitzer raising pennies to build a base for the Statue of Liberty, Sarah Josepha Hale mounting campaigns to establish Bunker Hill monument and Thanksgiving Day, and many more.

 As in real life, journalists portrayed in radio dramas walked the line between covering civic life and becoming a partisan — or actually running for office.

 Actress Irene Dunne seems to have been a likely candidate for such parts.
 As newspaper publisher Sabra Cravatt in the film and radio adaptations of Cimarron, she was elected to Congress.
 As newspaper editor in the series Bright Star, she ran for mayor.
 So did Perry White, editor of the Daily Planet, after Clark Kent assured him the paper did not need his daily attention.

 Will Rogers Jr., in real life newspaper publisher who was elected to Congress, settled for covering an election or two in his series “Rogers of the Gazette,” except for the episode where he gets to play golf with the president.

 The Reporter’s Voice in All the King’s Men